A-LevelComputer Science

 View mark scheme hint

-Define LAN and WAN, provide examples, and explain their characteristics and uses.
+Define LAN and WAN, provide examples, discuss size, speed, and typical uses.

 4 marks